bnarath/Mission_to_Mars/README.md

   - I have used some useful features in this script.
    - **`Multi threading`: To scrape simultaneously.**
    - **`Retry function`: As sometimes error occurs because of the webpages do not load fast.
-This function reties the scraping with extended wait times.**
+This function retries the scraping with extended wait times.**

 * Next, create a flask app.